SuperOfficeDocs/superoffice-docs/docs/api/sentry/entity/visible-for-flag.md

 In SuperOffice, you can restrict access to a data item using the `VisibleFor` flag in addition to the user group’s rights to data.

 The `VisibleFor` flag and role-base security go hand in hand.
-When the flag is set it is a combination of role-base access rights and access rights that was activated due to setting of the flag.
+When the flag is set it is a combination of role-base access rights and access rights that was activated due to setting the flag.

 ## Visibility levels